whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ##### Notes:

-* 78 tests, all pass
+* 78 tests, all pass.
-* Tests are well constructed and form a worthwhile progression/story
+* Tests are well constructed and form a worthwhile progression/story.
-* Implementation of normal lookup is good, easy to read
+* Implementation of normal lookup is good, easy to read.
-* Implementation of reverse search is neat
+* Implementation of reverse search is neat.

 ##### Scores: